Detecting areas in the image with high temperature

 typeof(BWdilate)

-Next, let's convert the image into a format that OpenCV can work with:
+Next, we will present the image in a format that OpenCV can work with.:

 img_bw_raw = collect(rawview(channelview(BWdilate)));